mltframework/shotcut/README.md

 See https://shotcut.org/credits/ for a more complete list including indirect and bundled dependencies.

-## Licence
+## License

 GPLv3.
 See [COPYING](COPYING).

 ## How to build

-**Warning**: building shotcut should only be reserved to beta testers or contributors who know what they are doing.
+**Warning**: building Shotcut should only be reserved to beta testers or contributors who know what they are doing.

 ### Qt Creator

-The fastest way to build and try Shotcut development version is probably using [Qt Creator](https://www.qt.io/download#qt-creator).
+The fastest way to build and try Shotcut development version is through [Qt Creator](https://www.qt.io/download#qt-creator).

 To make this easier, we provide [SDKs](https://shotcut.org/notes/) on the web site with each release that includes Shotcut and all of its dependencies.
 These SDK pages also include setup instructions and tips on how to compile